wwnorton/style/packages/eslint-config-norton/README.md

     ],
   },
 ],
+parserOptions: {
+  project: './tsconfig.json', // or wherever your tsconfig is located },
 ```

 \* This is not enabled by default because it would not be possible to opt out of it and because it adds non-negligible overhead.